-Belt’s grand slam, 6 RBIs lead Giants over D-backs
+Belt’s grand slam, 6 RBIs lead Giants over Arizona, 11-6

 TRAINER’S ROOM

 Diamondbacks: All-Star IF-OF Ketel Marte was scratched from the lineup Saturday with minor lower back tightness.
-Manager Torey Lovullo said Marte was available off the bench Saturday and will likely return to the lineup on Sunday. … Relief pitcher Yoshihisa Hirano was placed on the 10-day injured list with right elbow soreness after an MRI on Saturday.
+Lovullo said Marte will likely return to the lineup on Sunday. … Relief pitcher Yoshihisa Hirano was placed on the 10-day injured list with right elbow soreness after an MRI on Saturday.
 Hirano said he felt discomfort after his outing Friday night.
 He was to receive a cortisone injection.

 UP NEXT

-Giants: LHP Madison Bumgarner (8-7, 3.63 earned run average) is set to start Sunday in the series finale.
+Giants: LHP Madison Bumgarner (8-7, 3.63 ERA) is set to start Sunday in the series finale.
 The Giants are 16-10 in his starts this season and have won each of his last six and nine of his last 10.

 Diamondbacks: RHP Merrill Kelly (8-12, 4.75 ERA) is set for his fourth start against the Giants this season, with a 1-1 record.